-At July 31, 2008, our investment portfolio included two auction rate securities with an estimated fair value of \$8.3 million and a cost basis of \$9.0 million.
+At October 31, 2008, we owned two auction rate securities with an estimated fair value of \$8.3 million and a cost basis of \$9.0 million.
 Our auction rate securities are variable rate debt instruments that have underlying securities with contractual maturities greater than ten years and interest rates that were structured to reset at auction every 28 days.
 The securities, which met Autodesk's investment guidelines at the time the investments were made, have failed to settle in auctions since August 2007.
-In addition, these auction rate securities, which were previously AAA-rated, were downgraded to AA- and A+ during the three months ended July 31, 2008.
-Under the contractual terms of these investments, because the auctions failed to settle, the interest rate on these investments earned interest at the Libor rate plus 125 basis points.
-During the three months ended July 31, 2008, in conjunction with the downgrade of the securities ratings, the interest rate on these investments reset by increasing to the Libor rate plus 200 basis points, which represents a premium interest rate on these investments.
+In addition, these auction rate securities, which were previously AAA-rated, were downgraded to AA- and A+ during the nine months ended October 31, 2008.
+Under the contractual terms of these investments, because the auctions have failed to settle, and due to the downgrade of the securities ratings, the interest rate on these investments earn interest at the Libor rate plus 200 basis points, which represents a premium interest rate on these investments.
 At this time, these investments are not currently liquid, and in the event we need to access these funds, we will not be able to do so without a loss of principal unless a future auction on these investments is successful.
-Currently, we believe these investments are temporarily impaired, however it is not clear when they will be settled.
+Currently, we believe these investments are temporarily impaired; however, it is not clear when they will be settled.
 Based on our expected operating cash flows and our ability to access our cash, other short-term investments, and other sources of cash, we have the intention and ability to hold the securities until the value recovers or to maturity.
-Due to the lack of liquidity of these investments, they are included in "Marketable securities-non-current."
+Due to the lack of liquidity of these investments, they are included in non-current "Marketable securities."
 We will continue to evaluate our accounting for these investments on a quarterly basis.
-See Note 4.
-"Financial Instruments." for further discussion of our financial instruments.
+See Note 4, "Financial Instruments," for further discussion of our financial instruments.

-Net cash provided by operating activities of \$400.3 million for the six months ended July 31, 2008 was primarily comprised of net income and the net effect of non-cash expenses.
-The primary working capital sources of cash were increases in net income, decreases in accounts receivable, increases in deferred revenue and increases in income taxes payable.
+Net cash provided by operating activities of \$507.2 million for the nine months ended October 31, 2008 was primarily comprised of net income and the net effect of non-cash expenses.
+The primary working capital sources of cash were increases in net income, decreases in accounts receivable and increases in income taxes payable.
 The decrease in accounts receivable relates primarily to seasonality in our maintenance contract renewals.
-A larger portion of our install base renews their maintenance contracts in the fourth quarter rather than in the second quarter of our fiscal year.
+A larger portion of our install base renews their maintenance contracts in the fourth quarter rather than in the third quarter of our fiscal year.
 This drives higher maintenance billings and higher accounts receivable balances at the end of the fourth quarter of our fiscal year.
-Growth in our installed base and strong maintenance renewals increased deferred revenue.
-Our days sales outstanding in trade receivables was 48 days at July 31, 2008.
-The increase in income taxes payable is primarily due to the higher income tax provision related to the increased pre-tax income for the six months ended July 31, 2008.
-The primary working capital use of cash was payments of accrued expenses.
-Accrued expenses decreased primarily due to payments for employee bonuses and commissions, partially offset by additional contributions to the employee stock purchase plan accrual.
+Our days sales outstanding in trade receivables was 44 days at October 31, 2008.
+The increase in income taxes payable is primarily due to the higher income tax provision related to the increased pre-tax income for the nine months ended October 31, 2008.
+The primary working capital use of cash was for purchases of marketable securities and reductions of accrued expenses primarily related to our fiscal 2009 employee bonus accrual.
+Marketable securities increased due to the reclassification of cash equivalents to marketable securities from the Reserve Funds due to their illiquidity.
+Accrued expenses decreased primarily due to payments on the Employee Stock Purchase Plan and various tax payments.